Alawite fortress and Sunni wasteland in Syria's Homs

 BEIRUT The view from the rooftops makes the balance of power clear.
-In some neighbourhoods, cars and people scurry about.
+In some neighborhoods, cars and people scurry about.
 In others, only the scarred shells of empty homes remain.

 After months of fierce military assaults and rebel ambushes in Homs, the centre of Syria's 15-month-old revolt against President Bashar al-Assad has effectively become two cities.